TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 5/Lamentations 5.22.md

 ---

-But thou hast utterly rejected us; Thou art very wroth against us.
+But you have utterly rejected us; You are very angry against us.